QUESTIONNAIRE 2, DISTRIBUTED TO

 3/ I think that the concentration camp is a place of detention where prisoners are immobilized, while extermination is a symbol of murder and assassination.

-4/ There have been millions of victims (too many).
+4/ There were millions of victims (too many).

-5/ For me, this expression involves the student in bringing past events (testimonies, films, photos, etc...) up to date.
+5/ For me, this expression involves the student updating past events (testimonies, films, photos, etc...)

-6/ I think that 'History' is a fixed opinion that cannot be debated, unlike 'Memoirs' which are the subjects of controversy.
+6/ I think that "History" is a fixed opinion that cannot be debated, unlike "Memoirs," which are subject to controversy.

-8/ I think the principle of a site visit is good, but that in just one day, there is not enough time to understand everything
+8/ I think the principle of a site visit is good, but in one day there isn’t enough time to understand everything

-1/ This evokes for me the symbol of Jewish extermination and the power of Nazism.
+1/ To me, this evokes the symbol of Jewish extermination and the power of Nazism.

-2/ This is located in the North-East of Germany.
+2/ This is in the northeast of Germany.

-3/ The concentration camps were labor camps, then came the extermination camps for those who no longer served any purpose and who were eliminated.
+3/ The concentration camps were labor camps, then came the extermination camps for those who were no longer useful and who were eliminated.

 4/ About 6 million Jews.

-5/ This means that it is our duty to prevent these massacres from being repeated by reminding future generations of these incidents.
+5/ This means that we have a duty to prevent these massacres from being repeated by reminding future generations of these incidents.

-6/ The difference may be that History includes all past events, whereas Memory is the memories of people or some events that might have been forgotten.
+6/ The difference may be that history includes all past events, whereas memory is about people’s memories or a few events that may have been forgotten.

 1/ Terror.
 Suffering.
 Injustice.